Miss Diva: International pageants

 In 2013, Srishti Rana won Miss Asia Pacific World 2013 and became the second Indian to win the title.
 She was crowned by the outgoing titleholder Himangini Singh Yadu from India as well.
 This gave India a back-to-back victory in the pageant.
 Rana is the first ever Miss Diva winner to win any international title.
 In 2014, India again won the pageant, making it the only country to win any international pageant three years in a row.
 (Many other countries such as South Africa have won consecutive pageant awards).

 In 2014, Asha Bhat competed at the sixth edition of Miss Supranational and won the pageant.
 Asha is the first Indian and second Asian to win the said pageant.
 In 2016, Srinidhi Ramesh Shetty was sent to Miss Supranational in Krynica-Zdrój, Poland and she won the title of Miss Supranational 2016.
 India is the first country to win Miss Supranational twice and both delegates were sent by Miss Diva.

-In 2021, Adline Quadros Castelino, Miss Diva Universe 2020 represented India at Miss Universe 2020, held in Hollywood, Florida, United States.
-There, she placed as the 3rd runner-up, thus achieving India's highest placement in Miss Universe since Lara Dutta, who won the title in the year 2000.
-She also achieved India's 3rd runner-up position in Miss Universe after 55 years.
+In 2021, Miss Diva Universe 2020 Adline Castelino, represented India and was third runner-up at Miss Universe 2020, held in Hollywood, Florida, United States.
+She achieved India's highest placement at Miss Universe since Lara Dutta, who won Miss Universe 2000.
+She also achieved India's third runner-up position at Miss Universe after 55 years.

-In December 2021, Harnaaz Sandhu, Miss Diva Universe 2021 represented India at Miss Universe 2021, held in Eilat, Israel.
-She won the competition becoming India's 3rd Miss Universe.
+In December 2021, Miss Diva Universe 2021 Harnaaz Sandhu, represented India and won at Miss Universe 2021, held in Eilat, Israel.